Electrical resistivity and conductivity: Tensor resistivity

 When the resistivity of a material has a directional component, the most general definition of resistivity must be used.
 It starts from the tensor-vector form of Ohm's law, which relates the electric field inside a material to the electric current flow.
 This equation is completely general, meaning it is valid in all cases, including those mentioned above.
 However, this definition is the most complicated, so it is only directly used in anisotropic cases, where the more simple definitions cannot be applied.
 If the material is isotropic, it is safe to ignore the tensor-vector definition, and use a simpler expression instead.

 Here, anisotropic means that the material has different properties in different directions.
 For example, a crystal of graphite consists microscopically of a stack of sheets, and current flows very easily through each sheet, but much less easily from one sheet to the adjacent one.
 In such cases, the current does not flow in exactly the same direction as the electric field.
-Thus, the appropriate equations are generalized to the three-dimensional tensor form:
+Thus, the appropriate equations are generalised to the three-dimensional tensor form: